 Some additives are not included in this standard:

-Potential importers or manufacturers of these (and other) additives should contact the National Industrial Chemicals Notification and Assessment Scheme to determine if the additive is allowed to be used in Australia.
+Potential importers or manufacturers of these (and other) additives should contact the Australian Industrial Chemicals Introduction Scheme to determine if the additive is allowed to be used in Australia.

 The diesel fuel standard describes automotive diesel, renewable diesel and synthetic diesel.